williamboehringer/job-app/README.md

  # ❓ What it does?

 ### It is a simple site to share job vacancies that allows you to signup, login, logout and publish your own job vacancy.
+Made through the course "Python Django 4 Masterclass | Build a Real World Project"

+### Link to the course: https://www.udemy.com/course/python-django-masterclass/

 ### Here are some screenshots of the website: